memgraph/docs/docs/import-data/overview.md

 ## How to import CSV files into Memgraph?

-The easiest way to import data into Memgraph is to use the [**LOAD CSV clause**](/import-data/csv/load-csv-clause.md), which is used as a standard Cypher clause, and can be invoked straight from a running Memgraph instance.
+To import data from CSV files into Memgraph, use the [**LOAD CSV clause**](/import-data/files/load-csv-clause.md), which is used as a standard Cypher clause, and can be invoked straight from a running Memgraph instance.

 ## How to import JSON files into Memgraph?

-You can import the JSON file into Memgraph by using the [**JSON query module**](/import-data/json/load-json.md), which has procedures for loading JSON file from local file or remote address.
+You can import the JSON file into Memgraph by using the [**JSON query module**](/import-data/files/load-json.md), which has procedures for loading JSON file from a local file  from a remote address.

 ## How to import .cypherl files with Cypher queries into Memgraph?

-If your data is in the form of Cypher queries (`CREATE` and `MERGE` clauses) within a **.cypherl** file it can be [imported via mgconsole or Memgraph Lab](/import-data/cypherl.md).
+If your data is in the form of Cypher queries (`CREATE` and `MERGE` clauses) within a **.cypherl** file it can be [imported via Memgraph Lab or mgconsole](/import-data/files/cypherl.md).

 ## How to migrate data from a relational database?